echogarden-project/echogarden/docs/Tasklist.md

 * Predict timing for individual letters (graphemes) based on phoneme timestamps

 ## Documentation
+* Start documenting the developer API, to import the program as a library.
+At least as experimental.
+Point to source code for reference.

 ### CLI
 * Document the `serve` command